Sure Dividend

 Total returns include a combination of future earnings-per-share growth, dividends, and any changes in the P/E multiple.

-Dividend King #5: Black Hills Corporation (BKH)
+Dividend King #5: Target Corporation (TGT)

 Dividend King #4: Sysco Corporation (SYY)

 Sysco Corporation is the largest wholesale food distributor in the United States.
 The company serves 600,000 locations with food delivery, including restaurants, hospitals, schools, hotels, and other facilities.
-According to estimates, the company has a 16% market share of total food delivery within the United States.

 Source: Investor Presentation